StructureFold2/StructureFold2/README.md

 structure_statisics.py has replaced make_standed_csv.py and make_MFE_csv.py, with the added
 functionality of being able to combine multiple directories of <.ct> files (connectivity tables) into a single report.
-Older versions of RNAStructure did not include a DeltaG value for folds performed under MFE settings, but the more consistent reporting of <.ct> files allows both strandedness and DeltaG to be extracted from such MFE folds, thus makine one module sufficient for both tasks.
+Older versions of RNAStructure did not include a DeltaG value for folds performed under MFE settings, but the more consistent reporting of <.ct> files allows both strandedness and DeltaG to be extracted from such MFE folds, thus making one module sufficient for both tasks.

 #### Usage